Deeksh022/EarlyVue-ASD-WebApp/README.md

 npm start
 ```

-The application will now be running at `http://localhost:3000` (or the port defined in your `craco.config.js`).
+The application will now be running at `http://localhost:3000`.

 -----